simon-p-r/json-schema-models/README.md

 + method to build indexes based on schema definition

     ##### params
-    + callback with err, result signature
+    + callback with err signature

 ##### Todo